JosBijlenga/PlaybackChanger/README.md

 ## Device state
 All devices have a state.
 All states, except for 'Ignored', are explained [here][msdn].
 'Ignored' is only application specific, whereras the others are machine specific and can be modified outside Playback changer.

+## Foud a bug?
+Please report by creating an issue and describing the issue as detailed as possible.

 License
 ----
 MIT